mcornick/clilol/docs/clilol_status_post.md

 ### Options

 ```
+  -e, --emoji string          Emoji to add to status
+  -u, --external-url string   External URL to add to status
   -h, --help                  help for post
 ```

 ### Options inherited from parent commands